UPDATE:

 • Dried skins don't work as well.
 Completely dried skins will not taxidermy as nicely as fresh or frozen skins.

-Once your mount is home, refer to the Taxidermy Care page for details on how to care for your bird once it has been taxidermied.
+Once your mount is home, refer to the Taxidermy Care page for details on how to care for your bird once it has been mounted.

 Taxidermy Care